rize-network/app-studio-web/src/components/Form/ComboBox/ComboBox.md

     <ComboBox id="right" items={items} right={<Badge content="Status" />} />
   );
 };
 ```

 ### **label**

-"Optional label to describe the purpose of the ComboBox to the user."
+"Optional label to describe the purpose of the ComboBox."

 ```tsx
 import React from 'react';